Fast recovery of parametric eigenvalues depending on several parameters and location of high order exceptional points: Location of high-order exceptional points

 \subsection{Spurious roots filtering}

 Spurious roots are likely to be very sensitive to round-off errors and to the truncation of the Taylor series.
-Thus, spurious roots could be filtered out by comparing two sets of solutions calculated at two successive truncation order as in \cite{Nennig:2020} but this may prove costly when dealing with many parameters.
+Thus, spurious roots could be filtered out by comparing two sets of solutions calculated at two successive truncation orders as in \cite{Nennig:2020} but this may prove costly when dealing with many parameters.
 Instead, we propose to introduce a sensitivity indicator which corresponds to a single NR correction step starting from the solution $\sv$ obtained using the maximum order of derivation $D$ in the Taylor expansion \eqref{eq:ak}:

-where the Jacobian matrix $\mathbf{J}$ of the multivariate system $\Sv$ are both computed using $D-1$ derivatives in the expansion.
-This approach is closely linked to the Wilkinson's definition of polynomial roots condition number \cite[(4.2)]{Wilkinson:1988}.
+where both the multivariate system $\Sv$ and the associated Jacobian matrix $\mathbf{J}=\frac{\partial \Sv}{\partial \sv}$ are computed using $D-1$ derivatives in the expansion.
+This approach is closely linked to Wilkinson's definition of polynomial roots condition number \cite[(4.2)]{Wilkinson:1988}.
 The main algorithmic steps to locate EP are summarized in Algorithm~\ref{alg:EPN}.